 The State of Texas monument is south of Gettysburg on South Confederate Avenue just past Emmitsburg Road.
-(39.790007° N, 77.254293° W; Google map; Tour map: South Confederate Avenue) It was dedicated by the State of Texas in 1964.
+(South Confederate Avenue tour map) It was dedicated by the State of Texas in 1964.

 Texas provided a small contingent of 1,250 to the Army of Northern Virginia, but these men were justifiably considered the shock troops of the Confederacy.
 Their 420 casualties at Gettysburg (the monument’s figure of 597 men for the brigade includes casualties from the 3rd Arkansas) totaled over one third of their number (see the States at Gettysburg).
 Not included in this tally was another prominent Texan, their division commander John Bell Hood, who was badly wounded at the beginning of the attack on July 2nd, losing the use of his arm.

-The monument was dedicated in September of 1964 and consists of Texas Red Granite simply adorned with the lone star of Texas.
+The monument was dedicated in September of 1964.
+It consists of Texas Red Granite simply adorned with the lone star of Texas.
 It is one of eleven identical monuments placed at battlefields around the country, showing that the sacrifice of Texas’ soldiers was equally honored on each battlefield.
 Here is the State of Texas monument at Antietam, and on the Wilderness battlefield, identical in appearance but with different inscriptions.